 Swiss Roll is a classic teatime treat that is very simple to make – a light, fluffy sponge filled with jam and sprinkled with sugar.

-If you’re a regular reader of my blog, you’ll know that I love a simple, classic bake.
+If you’re a regular reader of this blog, you’ll know that I love a simple, classic bake.
 It doesn’t get much simpler or classic than a Swiss Roll!

 If you’re also a fan of classic simple bakes, you might also like these recipes for Coconut and Cherry loaf cake, Coffee and walnut cake, Banana Bread, Victoria Sponge and Carrot Cake.